virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 }
 ```

-This policy will allow any IAM user in the group have the required permissions to manage the static website's S3 bucket and CodeCommit repository.
+This policy will allow any IAM user in the group to have the required permissions to manage *only* the static website's S3 bucket and CodeCommit repository.

-Now that you understand what the group does it's time to make the CodeCommmit user configuration.
+Now that you understand what the group does it's time to setup the CodeCommmit user configuration.
 AWS has good documentation on how to configure the IAM user for CodeCommit [here](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html) but I will demonstrate the way I like to do it.

-1. Create a key pair using `ssh-keygen`like the OS X command line example below.
+1. Create a key pair using `ssh-keygen` as illustrated in the OS X command line example below.
 If you haven't done this before get your path with `pwd` so you know exactly where to save your public and private key pair.
+I like to store mine in a separate location than the default for various reason, one being backup.
 I like to use a bit size of `4096` but choose what you are comfortable with.
-For the name of the key pair use whatever make sense to you but in this example I will use the actual IAM user name of `tutorialstuff.xyz-CodeCommitUser-us-west-2`.
+For the name of the key pair use whatever make sense to you but in this example I will use the actual IAM user name of `tutorialstuff.xyz-CodeCommitUser-us-west-2` that was created by the CloudFormation stack.
 Finally, I always use passwords on my SSH keys and I recommend you do the same but make sure you don't store the passphrase with the private key as that will defeat the purpose:

 ```
 > pwd